 "Balcony slabs normally form an integral part of the floor slab within the building and the concrete forming balcony slabs is therefore of the same quality as the concrete forming the floor slab.
 Thus a minor problem that is often present in balcony slabs, unrelated to salt, is the absence of entrained air from the concrete and the related susceptibility of the surface of the concrete to scaling as a result of being subjected to cycles of freezing and thawing while in a saturated condition.
-The potential for surface deterioration of this type to occur is greatly increased both by poor drainage and by outdoor carpeting on the balcony slab."

-by Paul Belanger, P.Eng.
+The potential for surface deterioration of this type to occur is greatly increased both by poor drainage and by outdoor carpeting on the balcony slab." by Paul Belanger, P. Eng.

-Carpeting on balconies is never recommended.
+"Carpeting on balconies is never recommended.
 For the long term performance and maintenance of the structural integrity of the concrete, carpeting the balconies is one of the worse things that can be done.
 Carpet on concrete is especially bad in oceanfront locations.
 The carpet serves to trap salt laden water and moisture on top of the concrete for extended periods of time.

-The long term impact of carpet on the balcony slabs is detrimental to the steel reinforcing embedded in the concrete.
-Unfortunately, the balcony slabs on this building are cast-inplace concrete which is more susceptible to moisture intrusion than pre-cast concrete, because it is less dense and the steel is often mis-placed too close to the surface.
-Sea salt deposited on the balconies does not wash off because of the carpet.
-The carpet increases the contact time for salt laden moisture to penetrate the surface of the concrete balconies.
-Salt is 50% chlorine and the chlorides from the sea salt seep into the upper surface of the concrete balconies.
-Once the chlorides reach the embedded steel reinforcing it creates an electrical flow in the concrete.
+The long term impact of carpet balcony slabs the detrimental to the steel reinforcing embedded in the concrete.
+Unfortunately, most balcony slabs are cast-in-place concrete which is susceptible to moisture intrusion than pre-cast concrete, because it is less dense and the steel is often misplaced too close to the surface.
+Sea salt deposited on the balconies does not wash off because of the carpet. carpet increases the contact time for salt laden moisture to penetrate the surface of the concrete balconies.
+Salt is 50% chlorine and the chlorides from the sea salt seep into the upper surface the concrete balconies.
+Once the chlorides reach the embedded reinforcing ît l creates electrical flow in the concrete.
 This rapidly degrades the steel causing it to oxidize (rust).
-As steel corrodes it expands (between 2 and 5 times its original volume) bursting the concrete covering the steel in a process known as spalling.
+As steel corrodes, it expands (between 2 and 5 times its original volume) bursting the concrete covering the steel in a process known as spalling.